Welcome! This guide follows the Lena Code interface flow: open → write → understand → run → 1:1 convert.

 - Click the “Understand Code” button (bottom‑right).

-- CSKernel™ decomposes Lispex syntax into semantic atoms and shows the result in the right‑hand Viewer.
+- CSKernel™ takes the Lispex surface structure, maps it into a deeper language-independent semantic layer, and shows the result in the right-hand Viewer as semantic atoms.

 6) Lispex Execution